s2t2/openai-embeddings-2023/app/openai_embeddings_v2/README.md

 ```

 The contents of the embeddings alone are greater than the BQ export limit of 1GB, so we have to [export to GCS](https://cloud.google.com/bigquery/docs/exporting-data), or stream via notebook.
-For some reason the embeddings are malformatted when streaming from BQ to drive via notebook, so...
-Export this table to cloud storage in CSV.GZ format.
-Choose a file name that has a wildcard operator "*" to instruct BQ to shard the data into multiple files.
-We can reconstruct them later.